 CVE-2026-9878

-A use-after-free vulnerability exists in the ANGLE graphics component of Google Chrome, which may lead to memory corruption or arbitrary code execution.
+A use-after-free vulnerability exists in the ANGLE graphics engine within Google Chrome, potentially allowing arbitrary code execution.

 Executive summary